YingZhou001/Immuannot/README.md

 # Todo list

- * add the reference data set link to the zenodo
+ * use zenodo link to replace data larger than 1Mb